ca98am79/connect-dynamodb/README.md

   - `reapInterval` Optional session expiration in milliseconds (defaults to 10 minutes)

 ## Usage

-Credentials and configuration are automatically loaded from [environment variables](http://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/loading-node-credentials-environment.html) or [shared credentials](http://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/loading-node-credentials-shared.html) but may optionally be overridden in the options object.
-The client attribute is necessary for use with [DynamoDB Local](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html) but can be left out if using DynamoDB with your AWS account.

     var options = {
         // Optional DynamoDB table name, defaults to 'sessions'